ErikLarssonDev/node-express-ts-mongDB-tutorial/README.md

 # node-express-ts-mongDB-tutorial
-Nodejs, Express, Typescript, MongoDb &amp; more: The real path (from beginner to advanced)
+Nodejs, Express, Typescript, MongoDb &amp; more.

 # First time project setup
 You need to have node.js installed.
 You can check this by running `node -v`